fygar256/general-assembler-axx/README.md

 .include "file.axx"
 ```

-## Assembly file explanation
+## Explanation of assembly files

 #### label

-From the assembly line, labels can be defined in the following way.
+Labels can be defined from the assembly line in the following way.

 ```
 label1: